ontop/ontop-website/guide/advanced/mapping-language.md

 ## Source Query

-The `source` query in a mapping axiom is an SQL query over the underlying relational database and as such it uses the SQL syntax of that specific database dialect.
+The `source` query in a mapping assertion is an SQL query over the underlying relational database and as such it uses the SQL syntax of that specific database dialect.
 So things like quotes conventions may vary depending on the database system used.
 For example, in PostgreSQL double quotes are used for tables and column identifiers, while in MySQL backticks are used.

 ::: warning
-The Ontop SQL parser only parses simple SQL queries without unions, aggregations, order by, etc..
-Non parsed queries are treated as black-box views and sent directly to the database so the optimizations that Ontop can apply are limited.
+The Ontop SQL parser only parses simple SQL queries without unions, aggregations, order by, etc. Non-parsed queries are treated as black-box views and sent directly to the database so the optimizations that Ontop can apply are limited.
 :::

 ## Target triple template

-Here we explain the syntax of IRI and literal templates used in the `target` of mapping axioms which is an adaptation of the [Turtle](http://www.w3.or/TR/turtle) syntax.
+Here we explain the syntax of IRI and literal templates used in the `target` of mapping assertions which is an adaptation of the [Turtle](http://www.w3.or/TR/turtle) syntax.
 The **target triple template** is written like an RDF subject-predicate-object (SPO) graph.

 ```
 target  <http://www.example.org/library#BID_{id}> rdf:type :Book .